cons0le7/Simple-Keylog/README.md

 ```
 python3 decoder.py
 ```
 - This will convert the captured logs into a user-readable format and output the converted version as "logs_decoded.txt" in the same directory.
-This version will include all the key presses and releases but may be as readable.
+This version will include all the key presses and releases but may not be as readable.
 - Or you can run
 ```
 python3 sentencer.py